b00f/b00f.github.io/docs/_posts/2025-04-23-define_interfaces_properly.md

 Another improvement is to remove the `Close()` method.
 It doesn't align with the rest of the interface, which focuses on caching operations.
 Including `Close()` is like adding "can die" to describe a flower.
-Sure, everything dies, but it's not relevant to the core behavior we’re describing
+Sure, everything dies, but it's not relevant to the core behavior we're describing.

 Interfaces should expose **harmonious** methods that embody a single responsibility or a cohesive set of behaviors.